darius/squee/README.md

 A Define expression evaluates to what its subexpression evaluates to.
 The scope of the variable is the whole Nest it's defined in;
 if it's referenced before it's bound, an error is raised.
+(I think I want to change this to a promise semantics instead, but promises aren't implemented yet.)

 (Nest was called 'block' in Algol-60; it's renamed here to avoid confusion with Smalltalk blocks.)